Budibase/website/content/legal/templates/legal-case-management-template/index.md

 ## Our legal case management template

-Our legal case management template is a fully deployable solution, with total scope for customization.
+Our free legal case management software template is a fully deployable solution, with total scope for customization.
 Use our leading open-source, low-code platform to tailor our template to your specific needs.

-Out of the box, our template offers:
+Out of the box, our free and open-source template offers:

 * Complete customization.
 * Tailored workflows.